Chelsea Handler Talks Hillary Clinton, Says Time Is Right for "a Woman to Be Dominating"

-After a bumpy start that saw executive producer Bill Wolff shown the door after just three weeks, Chelsea Handler has begun to find her way with Chelsea, a Netflix talk show conceived as a platform for her to discuss issues that really matter to her.
-(Contrast that to her old E! series Chelsea Lately, which traded in celebrity gossip and wisecracks and featured a little-person sidekick — all of which, presumably, did not.)
+After a bumpy start that saw executive producer Bill Wolff shown the door after just three weeks, Chelsea Handler has begun to find her way with Chelsea, a Netflix program conceived as a platform for her to discuss issues that really matter to the talk show host and comedian. (contrast that to her old E! series, Chelsea Lately, which traded in celebrity gossip, wisecracks and featured a little-person sidekick.)

-True to her word, in less than three months on the air, Handler, 41, has already hosted a number of political heavyweights on Chelsea — Nancy Pelosi, Barbara Boxer and ex-Mexico president Vicente Fox among them.
+True to her word, in less than three months on the air, Handler, 41, has already hosted a number of political heavyweights on Chelsea — Rep. Nancy Pelosi, Sen. Barbara Boxer and ex-Mexico President Vicente Fox among them.

-She'll be on the ground at the Democratic National Convention in Philadelphia on Wednesday, where she'll sit for a Politico-hosted conversation about her "unique take on the political convention experience."
+She'll be on the ground Wednesday at the Democratic National Convention in Philadelphia, where she'll sit for a Politico-hosted conversation about her "unique take on the political convention experience."
 What does that mean, exactly?
 The Hollywood Reporter cornered Handler for a taste of what to expect.